huypham10/world-cup-prediction/README.md

 - **Reminder to vote for upcoming games** — collapsible section at the top.
 Amber with warning icon if any group member hasn't predicted for a match starting within 24h; neutral gray ("Everyone has voted for upcoming games") once all predictions are in.
 Hidden when no matches are upcoming.
 - **Overall standings** — cumulative stats per member, ranked by win % then net.
 Columns: P (played) · ✓ (correct) · ✗ (wrong prediction, excludes auto-losses) · ✓% (win rate) · ✗% (miss rate — wrong as % of predicted) · ∅ (no prediction / auto-loss) · Mult · Net.
 Click any column header to sort.
 Mult is editable by the group owner.
 Knockout matches each count as 0.5 per prediction type, so a full knockout match (90-min + eventual winner) contributes 1 to P.
 - **Wager settings** — editable by group owner (win/loss amounts per round); read-only view for other members.
-- **Standings By Round** — per-round standings (collapsible), same columns
+- **Standings By Round** — per-round standings (collapsible).
+Group-stage rounds use the same columns as overall standings.
+Knockout rounds use a split column layout with no 0.5 weighting — 90-min and Final predictions are counted independently: P · [90 mins: ✓ ✗ ✓% ✗% ∅] · [Final: ✓ ✗ ✓% ✗% ∅] · Mult · Net.
+Ranked by (correct 90-min, correct Final) descending.
-- **Group Members' Prediction History by Match** — settled matches grouped by round (collapsible), showing each member's pick, outcome, and amount
+- **Group Members' Prediction History by Match** — settled and live matches grouped by round (collapsible).
+Each match shows a header with teams, scoreline (plus AET and penalty lines where applicable), date, and result bubbles (90 mins / Final).
+Below the header a table shows each member's picks: Member · 90 mins · Final (Final column only shown for knockout matches).

 Match kickoff times are displayed in the visitor's local timezone (converted client-side from UTC).